developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Not all Zebra Android devices support the ability to configure the Touch Panel mode and those that do may not support every mode.

-- An attempt to configure the Touch Panel mode on a device that does not support it will result in an error.
+- An attempt to configure the Touch Panel mode on a device that does not support it results in an error.

-- An attempt to configure a Touch Panel mode on a device that does not support that mode will result in an error.
+- An attempt to configure a Touch Panel mode on a device that does not support that mode results in an error.